skrattaren/apf.rst/apf.rst

 + [p.
 22] "'We are a bodyguard of lies, gentlemen.'".

   Winston Churchill said "In war-time, truth is so precious that she should always be attended by a bodyguard of lies".
-Any book called "`The Truth`_" should therefore have one.
+Any book called **The Truth** should therefore have one.

 + [p.
 27] "And then there had been the war against Klatch..."